win-times-win/nail_defect_classification/README.md

 # Nail Defect Detection
 A docker Image that consists of a REST API running on Flask.
-API allows the user to use a CNN to identifies the probability of defect nails.
+API allows the user to use a CNN to identify the probability of nails having defects.
 CNN accuracy score ~0.95.

 ![](example.jpg)